Motorcycle Registration in Rhode IslandCompare Motorcycle Insurance Rates in 3 Steps

 Once all of your information is verified and approved, you must pay a 7% sales tax based on the price of your motorcycle.
 You can pay by check, Visa, MasterCard, or Discover.

 At the end of the process, you will receive new license plates and a registration certificate.
-Your title will be mailed to your home in about 30 days.
+Your title will be mailed to your home.

-Your motorcycle registration is valid for two years.
+Your motorcycle registration is valid for 2 years.